sid115/latex-template/README.md

 - **.gitignore**: Specifies files and directories to be ignored by Git.
 - **header.sty**: Custom LaTeX package containing the header configuration and commonly used packages.
 - **images/**: Directory to store images used in the document.
+- **latex-template**: Shell script to clone this repository and prepare it for use.
 - **literatur.bib**: Bibliography file containing references in BibTeX format.
 - **main.tex**: The main LaTeX file where the document is compiled.
 - **Makefile**: Makefile for automating the LaTeX compilation process.